cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 (ek_PQ^1, ek_T^1) and ss_H^0 = ss_H^1.
 Again, as above we argue that the only
 nontrivial case is the one where ek_PQ^0 != ek_PQ^1 but ek_T^0 = ek_T^1: in
 the other case we can directly get a KDF collision from a winning output.
-In this case the result of KEM_PQ.Decap for the two PQ KEM keys can either be the same or different.
+In this case the result of KEM_PQ.Decaps for the two PQ KEM keys can either be the same or different.
 IF they are different, we again get a KDF collision from a win.
 If they are the same, in a similar way as above, we can build a reduction to the LEAK-BIND-K-PK of PQ KEM.